 Faculty, advanced students and other independent investigators may be approved to use the station facilities for research purposes during any season.
-To initiate research projects, a research application and a map of proposed research/sampling sites must be submitted to:
+To initiate research projects, it is required that you submit this research application .
+Questions about applications can be directed to:

 Lesley Knoll, PhD